Lauriston Castle, Aberdeenshire: 17th – 18th centuries

+20th century

 Following its use as RAF barracks during World War II, part of the mansion was demolished, and according to Nigel Tranter, the castle had “fallen on evil days indeed”.

 Lauriston's Great Hall and Doocot Tower were rebuilt in the late 1980s by William and Dorothy Newlands of Lauriston to plans drawn up by architect Ian Begg.
 The doocot received a Glenfiddich Living Scotland Award in 1992.